Rule #158: Living that (shrimp) Creole cooking life is easy.

 Season with some salt and pepper, stir, partially cover, and allow to cook until the shrimp are pink and just cooked through (about 5 minutes).
 Make sure to stir occasionally so the sauce doesn’t stick.

-We serve ours with steamed white rice and garnish it with green onions.
+We serve Shrimp Creole with steamed white rice and garnish it with green onions.
 We also always have the King of Condiments: Tabasco on hand.

 If you love Creole cuisine, check out these posts: